Jahan Uddin Ahmed: Life and background

 where he received his Bachelor of Science and Bachelor of Laws.
 Before he established his political associations with Praja Socialist party, he was associated to United People's Party of Assam.
 He served Secretary of parliament for Department of revenue and Department for Education to the Government of Assam in 1938.
 He also served as the Member of the Legislative Assembly from 1938 to 1961, and then participated in parliamentary elections in 1967.

 Personal life

-Jahan was born to Arabuddin Muhamed and was married in 1June 1925 to Johora Khatoon.
+Jahan was born to Arabuddin Muhamed and was married on 1 June 1925 to Johora Khatoon.
 He had three sons and ten daughters.